sea-ex/SmallDebugWindow/README.md

 ## Features

+### Scripting

-### Lua Debug Panel
+- Lua Debug Panel

-This is a KSP2 built-in debug panel which can be used to execute .lua files with arguments.
+  - This is a KSP2 built-in debug panel which can be used to execute .lua files with arguments.
 Quite useful for quickly running Lua mods or debug scripts.

-### Various debug metrics
+### Debug

 - Enable FPS
   - Accessible also via the settings currently
-- Enable Localization Debug
+- Toggle Localization Debug
   - Creating a mod and want to modify the texts shown in the UI, or to re-use the same messages?
 Enable this and the in-game texts show the names of the localized messages instead!
-- Enable Texture Streaming Stats
-  - Feeling like your bad GPU performance might have something to do with texture streaming?
-Enable this and see for yourself!

-### Misc. debug utilities
+- Dump VAB parts list into a CSV file
+  - Dump the full parts list from the VAB into a CSV in the game's folder
 - Spawn a new Kerbal at camera position
   - Have you always wanted to test the thermal properties of a Kerbal, but don't want to sacrifice your own Kerbals?
 Use this to spawn a new one on the camera's position.
 - Toggle VAB size limit boxes